SQUAW VALLEY & ALPINE MEADOWS TEAM AGREEMENT

 Team Travel Administration and Athlete Payment

-For Team Travel events with a published fixed fee, such as a Projects, Competitions and/or Camps, parents must remit full payment or deposits prior to the event when communicated so.
+For Team Travel events with a published fixed fee, such as a Projects, Competitions, and/or Camps, upon request, parents must remit full payment or deposits prior to the event.

 For Team Travel events without a published fixed fee, the following rules and policies apply:

-• The SVAM Team’s fixed expenses will be allocated evenly among all participating athletes regardless of the number of days of their participation.
-The SVAM Team’s fixed expenses typically include, but are not limited to: transporting equipment to the event, lane space expenses, lift tickets, vehicle rentals, and athlete lodging reserved by the SVAM Team.
+- The SVAM Team’s fixed expenses will be allocated evenly among all participating athletes regardless of the number of days of their participation.
+The SVAM Team’s fixed expenses typically include but are not limited to: transporting equipment to the event, lane space expenses, lift tickets, vehicle rentals or per mile vehicle fee if personal vehicles are used, and athlete lodging reserved by the SVAM Team.

-• Athletes who commit to a Team Travel event without a published fixed fee and who fail to attend the event without pre-event cancellation or only partially attend the event (regardless of reason) will be invoiced for the SVAM Team’s fixed expenses, subject only to reduction by the savings in lodging resulting from non-attendance.
+- Athletes who commit to a Team Travel event without a published fixed fee and who fail to attend the event without pre-event cancellation or only partially attend the event (regardless of reason) will be invoiced for their share of SVAM Team’s fixed expenses, subject only to reduction by the savings in lodging resulting from non-attendance.

-• Athletes who commit to a Team Travel event without a published fixed fee who travel separately at their own expense to the event will participate equally in the SVAM Team’s fixed expenses, with a reduction for the athlete’s own travel expenses.
+- Athletes who commit to a Team Travel event without a published fixed fee who travel separately at their own expense to the event will participate equally in the SVAM Team’s fixed expenses, with a reduction for the athlete’s own travel expenses.
 If the athlete stays separately at his/her own expense and not with the SVAM Team, the athlete will not be invoiced for the SVAM Team’s athlete lodging expense.
-The athlete must communicate in writing at least 14 days prior to Team Travel if they will not be staying with the SVAM Team and have made individual arrangements.
+The athlete must communicate in writing (which may be via email) at least 14 days prior to Team Travel if they will not be staying with the SVAM Team and have made individual arrangements.